-Add or invite a Friend You'll get the opportunity to send a short message to your friend: run.GPS!
-Community Server Invite a User To Your Friends List User name (registered GPS-Sport user, e.g. Tom) User ID Tais Hint: you may find your friends on GPS-Sport.net using The friend will receive an email and must accept Hi Tais, your request with a click.
-I would like to invite you to my friends list on the GPS-Sport.net website.
-GPS-Sport.net is a website Message for planning and tracking sports activities (with GPS). robert Send Invitation Cancel Once this is done, you can always access your
+Add or invite a Friend

+You'll get the opportunity to send a short message to your friend:

+The friend will receive an email and must accept your request with a click.

+User name (registered GPS-Sport user, e.g. Tom) or User ID Tais

+Hint: you may find your friends on GPS-Sport.net using Advanced Search robert

+Hi Tais,

+I would like to invite you to my friends list on the GPS-Sport.net is a website.
+GPS-Sport.net is a website.
+GPS-Sport.net is a website.
+GPS-Sport.net is a cativities (with GPS).

+Send Invitation Cancel

+Once this is done, you can always access your friends' positions online: